overmindstudios/BlenderUpdater/README.md

 Frozen binary files for Linux and OSX coming soon.
 As of now, just run "python BlenderUpdater.py" (make sure that the dependencies are met).

 ## Known limitations
-Due to UAC starting in Windows Vista, you cannot use the "C:\Program Files\" directory.
-Please choose some other destination on your hard drive OR right-click the application and choose
-"Run as Administrator" to be able to access those special folders.
+Due to UAC starting in Windows Vista, you cannot use the "C:\Program Files\" directory as a normal user.
+Please choose some other destination on your hard drive OR right-click the application and choose "Run as Administrator" to be able to access those special folders.

 ## Screenshot